bjornarprytz/discovery/readme.md

 ## 1.0 roadmap

-- Mark quest words
-  - Force refresh on all segments after completing a quest?
+- Tweak quest duration, so it's not as correlated to word length

 - UI
   - Credits autoscroll